Say Anything (party game)

 Say Anything is a board game designed by Dominic Crapuchettes and Satish Pillalamarri.
 It was released by North Star Games in 2008 as a follow-up to the award-winning Wits & Wagers.

 Gameplay

 Say Anything is very similar to Wits & Wagers except players answer open-ended subjective questions instead of trivia questions.
 The goal of Say Anything is to get people talking about interesting things and laughing.

-Each round, one player will play the role of 'The Judge'.
+Each round, one player will play the role of the Judge.
 The Judge draws a card and then asks a question from it.
-Here are some sample questions:
+Sample questions include: